• One Day Canoe, Foraging and Cookery Course

 What Can I Expect

 Your meeting point is a marina on the edge of Derwent Water, where you’ll get in canoes to paddle across to a remote island.
 From that moment on, it’s all about preparing your meal.
 This is al fresco dining foraging style.
 If you know where to look and what to look for, Mother Nature provides you with everything you need to survive and eat.
 Right down to fashioning your own spoons out of wood, this is taking food preparation back to basics.

 You’ll be shown how to make and where to place a trap.
 You’ll discover which plants are edible and which are not.
 You’ll learn how to gather and purify water for drinking and cooking.
 You’ll help prepare the fire for cooking on.
 And you’ll be whittling those all important spoons yourselves too, that you’ll then use when cooking your meal.

 An integral part of these fascinating foraging experiences is the trap.
-The team has the full permission of the land owner to cull wild animals (and gather wild plants for that matter too).
-It might be pigeon, rabbit or fish and that involves preparing what you’ve caught for cooking and you are welcome to participate or observe.
+You’ll be preparing what you’ve caught (usually rabbit) for cooking and you are welcome to participate or observe.
 If you’d rather not take part at all in this part of the course, that’s fine too and shouldn’t put you off booking onto the experience - there’s plenty more foraging to do!

-As you can imagine, a bit of remoteness off the usual beaten paths of Shropshire or away from Guildford town centre is required for this course, which is why canoeing out to an island is part of your day.
-It’ll take you away from civilisation (or at least, where you parked the car) to the basecamp.
-So there’s no trekking for hours on end in the middle of nowhere, it’s all about getting stuck in and finding what rich flore and fauna is right at your feet.
-You might even get to cook up some insects!
+As you can imagine, a bit of remoteness off the usual beaten paths of Cumbria is required for this course, which is why canoeing out to an island is part of your day.
+It’ll take you away from civilisation (or at least, where you parked the car!) to the island basecamp, without trekking for hours.
+It’s a paddle and then getting stuck in and finding what rich flora and fauna is right at your feet.

 Using a mix of team-based challenges, demonstrations and tasks, this full day out is bound to be fruitful in every sense of the word.
 You’ll learn lots, discover new things and try out new skills.
-Who’d have thought you’d be eating a proper bush tucker meal thanks to everything you were taught on these foraging experiences available in Shropshire or Guildford.
+Who’d have thought you’d be eating a proper bush tucker meal thanks to everything you were taught during your foraging experience in Keswick!

 • All courses start at 10am and finish at 4pm